Iris (mythology): Titanomachy

 Iris is said to travel on the rainbow while carrying messages from the gods to mortals.
-In some records, Iris is a sister to fellow messenger goddess Arke ("swift", "quick"); both sisters originally sided with the Olympian gods during the Titanomachy, but Arke eventually flew out of the company of Olympians to join the Titans as their own messenger goddess, so the two sisters found each other on opposite camps during the battle.
+In some records, Iris is a sister to fellow messenger goddess Arke ("swift", "quick"); both sisters originally sided with the Olympian gods during the Titanomachy, but Arke eventually joined the Titans as their own messenger goddess, so the two sisters found each other in opposite camps during the battle.

-After the war was won by the Olympian leader Zeus and his allies, Zeus punished Arke by tearing her wings from her and in time gave them as a gift to the Nereid Thetis at her wedding to Peleus, who in turn gave them to her son, Achilles, who wore them on his feet.
+After the war was won by the Olympian leader Zeus and his allies, Zeus punished Arke by tearing her wings off and gifting them to the Nereid Thetis at her wedding to Peleus, who in turn gave them to her son, Achilles, who wore them on his feet.
 Achilles was sometimes known as podarkes (feet like [the wings of] Arke).
-Podarces was also the original name of Priam, the king of Troy.
-Iris on the other hand maintained her position as the messenger of the gods alongside Hermes; often Iris served specifically as Hera's personal messenger and servant.
+Iris, on the other hand, maintained her position as the messenger of the gods alongside Hermes, and often served as Hera's personal messenger and servant.